What is an abstract?

 An abstract is a brief summary of your research.
-Because they must succinctly communicate complex ideas, abstracts are more difficult to write than their short length (200 words for the Student Research Colloquium registration form) would suggest.
+Because they must succinctly communicate complex ideas, abstracts are more difficult to write than their short length (200 words) would suggest.

-The ONU Student Research Colloquium Planning Committee will use your abstract for organizing the presentations into paper and poster sessions.
-In addition, your abstract will be printed, exactly as submitted, in the colloquium program.
-Therefore, we suggest you take some time to craft a well-written abstract that is largely free of mechanical errors and have your ONU faculty sponsor review it before you register for the colloquium.
+The 2019 ONU Student Research Colloquium planning committee will use your abstract for organizing the presentations into paper and poster sessions.
+In addition, your abstract will be printed, exactly as submitted, in the SRC program.
+Therefore, we suggest you take some time to craft a well-written abstract that is largely free of mechanical errors and have your faculty sponsor review it before you register your presentation.

 An abstract generally includes the following elements: